Mark Masselli: Podcast

 Masselli and cohost Margaret Flinter launched Conversations on Health Care on Wesleyan University's radio station WESU in 2009.
 The first guest was Speaker of the United States House of Representatives Nancy Pelosi.
 Over the years, the show has been distributed nationally on NPR, as a podcast, a video series, and through major news outlets in New York City and Washington, DC.
 Guests have included leaders in health care and politics such as Anthony Fauci, Mark Cuban, and Francis Collins.
 Since 2023, Conversations on Health Care has been invited to record at the Aspen Institute conference, Aspen Ideas: Health.
 Guests recorded in Aspen include Renee Fleming, Dr. John Torres and Stephanie Carlton of the Centers for Medicare and Medicaid Services.

 Professional life

 Masselli's vision of health care expands beyond medical offices.
 In her book on community renewal, singer-songwriter Dar Williams describes the work Masselli and his wife have done to strengthen the community fabric of Middletown.
 In 2000, Masselli, together with his wife, established Vinnie's Jump and Jive, a community dance hall, to encourage families to participate in healthy community activities together.
 Masselli received the key to the city of Middletown in 2022.
 Masselli was named one of the Health Power 25 by the Hartford Business Journal in 2020.

-Masselli is chair of the board for the School-Based Health Alliance, board chair of the National Institute for Medical Assistant Advancement, and board chair of ConferMED, a leading national e-consult company.
+Masselli is chair of the board for the School-Based Health Alliance, and board chair of the National Institute for Medical Assistant Advancement.
 He also serves on the board of the Consortium for Advanced Practice Providers and on the Goodspeed Opera House Board of Trustees.